 First, cut out your Box Top and set aside.
 Then cut the bottom 1/3-ish off the box, with one of the narrow sides cut at about half level.
 It’s hard to describe, so take a look at the picture.
 This higher piece will hold the balloon.
 Cut a small 1 cm x 1 cm hole in the tall flap to hold the balloon.

 The next step is to empty and clean your biscuit containers to make your wheels.
 And maybe eat a LOT of biscuits.
 Or have a biscuit party.
-Or even better, take them to the derby and sell them at a bake sale to make even MORE money for the school.
+Or even better, take them to the school bake sale…

 Now it’s time to make holes in the wheels for the axles.
 I used a drill for this and recommend some adult supervision.
 First poke a small hole in the middle of the wheel with a nail and hammer.
 Then check your straw size and grab a drill bit a bit bigger than your straw.
 Then hold tight to the wheel and drill.
 Careful, these have a tendency to spin so using a clamp or drilling onto a safe surface like a block of wood is ideal.

 Don’t want to break out the drill?
 You can use yogurt cups (Yoplait has round bottoms), cut off the top and then use a glue gun to melt a hole in them.
 Check out my CD Case Geoboard for instructions on how to melt plastic with a glue gun.)